 While the noise will likely persist (to some capacity), physical therapy will help you relieve your pain.
 Physical therapists are experts in the physical anatomy and strengthening necessary to improve your knee’s overall function.

 Another option is to wear a knee brace.
-This can help to keep your knee in alignment and take some of the stress off of the joint.
+This can help keep your knee in alignment and take some of the stress off of the joint.
 This can again help to reduce the popping noise.

 Stretching helps to avoid or minimize this condition by gradually lengthening the muscles and increasing blood flow to the area.
 Stretching can be done either passively or actively.

 For best results, I always recommend active stretching and loading your stretches to ensure you are accumulating both strength and additional length in the associated muscles.

 It’s also important to stretch after exercising, as this can help to reduce stiffness and improve range of motion.
 By including stretching in your routine, you can help to avoid injuries and keep your body healthy.

 Among older people, a common complaint is noisy knees.
 The sound may be like grinding or crunching, and it can be quite loud.
 This condition is often the result of joint pain, which can be caused by inflammation.

 Anti-inflammatory medication can help reduce the pain and inflammation, and in turn, the noise.
 However, it is important to consult with a healthcare provider before starting any new medication.

 In some cases, the noise may be caused by scar tissue, and anti-inflammatory medication will not help.
 Therefore, it is essential to get a proper diagnosis before beginning treatment.

 In some cases, surgery may be necessary.
 This is usually only recommended if other treatments haven’t been successful in alleviating the problem.
 Joint replacement or repair are two common types of knee surgery that may be performed to treat a popping noise.